Perfusion

 Or:

 TR must be provided but is not used in the calculation.
-Echo-times below the critical time (Tc) will be excluded from the R2’ calculation.
+All echo-times are used in the fit.

 Outputs

-• input_R2prime.nii.gz The R2’ map.
+• ASE_R2p.nii.gz - The R2 prime map.
 Units are the same as those used for TR, TE1 and ESP.

 Important Options

 Field-strength the data was acquired at.
+Default is 3.0 (3 Tesla).
 This is used to calculate Tc and appears elsewhere in several equations.

 References